 I understand why all races are hesitant about the idea of black only spaces.
-Spaces specifically created by us, for us, because nobody else is going to do it for us with their best intentions.
+However I still feel like we need spaces specifically created by us, for us, because nobody else is going to do it for us.

 I get it, but this isn’t segregation and it isn’t based on hate or a dislike of any other race/ethnicity.
 These black spaces are necessary, we need spaces (safe spaces) that allow black people to deal with the problems and issues that we are facing.

 Black British people are more likely to be admitted to hospital for mental illness – but are less likely to use mainstream services. pic.twitter.com/Wc7BRserGI

 — Channel 4 News (@Channel4News) October 17, 2016

 Channel 4 posted this on twitter, and the comments were disgusting!
 It was full of white people dismissing black issues (as usual).
 When you’re privileged you don’t have to think about your race affecting your mental health.